mkbond777/stanford-tensorflow-tutorials/setup/setup_instruction.md

 - As of version 1.2, TensorFlow no longer provides GPU support on macOS.
 - On macOS, Python 3.6 might gives warning but still works.
 - TensorFlow with GPU support will only work with CUDA® Toolkit 8.0 and cuDNN v6.0, not the newest CUDA and cnDNN version.
 Make sure that you install the correct CUDA and cuDNN versions to avoid frustrating issues.
-- On Windows, TensorFlow supports only 64-bit Python 3.5 anx Python 3.6.
+- On Windows, TensorFlow supports only 64-bit Python 3.5 and Python 3.6.
 - If you see the warning:
 ```bash
 Your CPU supports instructions that this TensorFlow binary was not compiled to use: SSE4.1 SSE4.2 AVX AVX2 FMA